 Gallery Talk - Tuesday, September 23rd beginning at 7p

 Wednesday, October 8 - Wednesday, October 29, 2014

-Our friends at TSA, with whom we have put on three shows recently featuring adult artists with different brains, want to present the work of a group of women who have been learning an unusual weaving process called SAORI.
-Their artist/teacher, Chiaki O'Brien, recently returned from a visit to her home in China.
+Our friends at TSE, with whom we have put on three shows recently featuring adult artists with different brains, want to present the work of a group of women who have been learning an unusual weaving process called SAORI.
+Their artist/teacher, Chiaki O'Brien, recently returned from a visit to her home in Japan.

 SAORI is a contemporary hand-weaving technique created in Japan in 1968 by renowned artist/weaver Miaso Jo.
 SAORI places more emphasis on free expression and creativity than on specific technical skill or regularity of the woven cloth.
 Since no two weavers are alike in personality or in artistic vision, it is natural every single cloth, freely woven by unique individuals, is beautiful in a different way.

 Irregular selvages (edges) and accidental skips of thread add to the un-programmed beauty of SAORI cloth.
 This acceptance, and in fact celebration, of the unexpected is essence of "the beauty with lack of intention."